Fastest Cornerback 40-Yard Dash Times in NFL Scouting Combine History

 Fastest CB 40-Yard Dashes of All Time

-The NFL game has continued to get faster and faster as the years pass.
-Speedy pass catchers like Tyreek Hill, Jaylen Waddle, and Chris Olave will quickly expose cornerbacks (CBs) who don’t have the top-end speed to deter opposing offenses from simply taking vertical shot after vertical shot.
+The NFL game has become faster and faster over the years.
+Speedy pass catchers like Tyreek Hill, Jaylen Waddle, and Chris Olave will quickly expose cornerbacks (CBs) who don’t have the top-end speed to deter opposing offenses from simply taking vertical shots after vertical shots.

 As a corner, it’s always advantageous to have excellent straight-line speed.
 If you can get out of your breaks, follow the receiver anywhere on the field, and end up running side-by-side downfield with them, that speed is going to come in handy.